 - 2.1 The child's welfare is of paramount importance.
 Our school will establish and maintain an ethos where pupils feel secure, are encouraged to talk, are listened to and are safe.
 Children at our school will be able to talk freely to any member of staff at our school if they are worried or concerned about something. - 2.2 Everyone who comes into contact with children and their families has a role to play in safeguarding children.
 We recognise that staff at our school play a particularly important role as they are in a position to identify concerns early and provide help for children to prevent concerns from escalating.
 All staff are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
 When concerned about the welfare of a child, staff members must always act in the best interests of the child. - 2.3 All staff and regular visitors will, through training and induction, know how to recognise indicators of concern, how to respond to a disclosure from a child and how to record and report this information.
 We will not make promises to any child and we will not keep secrets.
-Every child will know what the adult will have to do with any information they have chosen to disclose.

-- 2.4 Throughout our curriculum we will provide activities and opportunities for children to develop the skills they need to identify risks and stay safe.
+Every child will know what the adult will have to do with any information they have chosen to disclose. - 2.4 Throughout our curriculum we will provide activities and opportunities for children to develop the skills they need to identify risks and stay safe.
 This will also be extended to include material that will encourage our children to develop essential life skills.
-For example through PHSE lessons, anti bullying teaching, moral assemblies, links with the school nurse and NSPCC - 2.5 At all times we will work in partnership and endeavour to establish effective working relationships with parents, carers and colleagues from other agencies in line with Working Together to Safeguard Children (2015) and Local Safeguarding Board Procedures.
+Our curriculum develops resilience and speaking skills and encourages children to share thoughts and feelings.
+We have extra support for vulnerable children through nurture work, family support and a school counselling service (Kalmer Counselling). - 2.5 At all times we will work in partnership and endeavour to establish effective working relationships with parents, carers and colleagues from other agencies in line with Working Together to Safeguard Children (2018) and Local Safeguarding Partners' Procedures. - 2.6 Local priorities and issues for our school community include the impact of poverty on pupil/parent well-being.
+Support around mental health, finance and domestic violence are issues that we prioritise.